yuqiyuqitan/SPACEc/README.md

 Mac GPU support remains problematic, we recommend you use Linux system for GPU acceleration.

 * ⚠️ **IMPORTANT**: always import `spacec` first before importing any other packages
+* ⚠️ **IMPORTANT**: At the moment, the SPACEc environment is incompatible with cellpose if run on an Apple Silicon Mac.
+If cellpose is needed, consider the following options: use the SPACEc Docker image, run on a Linux or Windows machine instead, run cellpose segmentation outside SPACEc and import your data to SPACEc.
+We hope to provide an Apple Silicon-compatible environment soon.

 </details>